antoniocosentino/technoland/README.md

 [Live Demo](https://antoniocosentino.github.io/technoland/)

-By default the information showed is related to my personal Spotify account.
+By default the information showed is coming from my personal Spotify account.

 The app supports also Spotify Connect, so you can try it yourself with your Spotify account.
 Needless to say, authentication is between you and Spotify, nobody else will be able to see your playback information.